jochasinga/pluto/README.md

 Intention
 =========
-+ A high-level Python interface to microcontrollers like the Arduinos.
+A high-level Python interface to control Arduino boards for easy prototyping.
-+ Use asynchronous non-block I/O
+Compatible with Python >= 2.7 and 3.x.

 Test status: